 - Limited funds for teachers’ incentives

-RMF continues to improve the long-term prospects of orphans and vulnerable children (OVCs) in Kawempe Division by providing funds for nutritious food, which improves the children’s health, stabilizes operations at the Precious Children’s Centre, and ensures that children are more receptive and able to concentrate on the education and counseling they receive at the center.
+RMF continues to improve the long-term prospects of orphans and vulnerable children (OVC) in Kawempe Division by providing funds for nutritious food, which improves the children’s health, stabilizes operations at the Precious Children’s Centre, and ensures that children are more receptive and able to concentrate on the education and counseling they receive at the center.
 We are also looking into establishing further resources, such as vocational training and secondary education programs.

 Support this Initiative